CodeSteak/sctp-crystal/README.md

 SCTP networking library for Crystal.

-SCTP-Crystal is currently in an very early state.
+SCTP-Crystal is currently in an early state.
+There may be breaking changes.

 ## Dependencies
 ### Linux